Khai-Halim/Just-a-Footer/README.md

-This is a just a footer.
-It is using flex-box and it is responsive.
+This is just a footer.
+It is using flex-box and media queries for to be responsive.